 Adapted from Julia Reed's Corpse Reviver No. 2 in But Mama Always Put Vodka in Her Sangria

-I wrote this on March 17, 2014.
-On August 28, 2020, the unimaginable happened, Julia Reed died of cancer while vacationing with friends.
+I wrote the original post on March 17, 2014, but on August 28, 2020, the unimaginable happened.
+Julia Reed died of cancer while vacationing with friends.
 I say unimaginable because even though I didn't know-know her, she was part of my life.
 I had all of her books; I collected her newspaper columns; I read everything written about her I could get my hands on.
 I wanted to meet her but didn't think I really had to because she was already my friend.
 She made me laugh and shared her best recipes.
 She introduced me to her beloved beagle, Henry.
 She gave me decorating tips.
 She seemed larger than life and too good to be true.
-It's hard to say Rest In Peace for the girl whose motto was Let the Good Times Roll so I'll just say thank you.
+It's hard to say Rest In Peace for the girl whose motto was Let the Good Times Roll, so I'll just say thank you.

 Alex Witchel and Frank Rich used to be tops on the list of people I have never met who I want to invite me to dinner.
 I was hoping for great conversation and these lamb chops.
 But not any more.